xeptore/middle/readme.md

 # Middle

-Go HTTP middleware I like to use
+Go HTTP middleware I like to use.

 ## Usage